 PALATE: Fresh orange slices dusted with cocoa powder.
 Faint hints of cloves and mint.
 In the background there is more citrus and a malty richness.
 You can feel the 46% alcohol and it needs a bit of water to smooth the sharp edges.
-Water releases a little more sweetness.
+Water releases a little more sweetness in the Wemyss Malts Dark Chocolate Orange.
 It is a medium bodied whisky with plenty of spice.

 FINISH: The finish end in notes of citrus and spice